-Facebook had been trying for some time to increase its revenue through advertising and to build a game content creator community locally.
-For the fulfillment of this purpose, Facebook has rolled out an app in Thailand which allows its users to watch and play games.
+Facebook had been trying to increase its revenue through advertising and build a game content creator community locally.
+For this purpose, Facebook has rolled out an app in Thailand that allows its users to watch and play games.

 Thailand ranked amongst the top five countries to watch live stream gaming through Facebook in 2019.
 Thailand is slowly transforming into one of the main hubs from where most of the gaming revenue comes.
 Thailand has generated US$692 million in gaming revenue this year, ranking the country in the top 20 in the world.